merefield/termcourse/README.md

 ### Topic List
 - Use Up/Down arrows to navigate.
 - Press Enter to open a topic.
+- Press `1-0` to open the first 10 visible topics directly.
 - Press `n` to create a new topic.
 - Press `s` to search.
 - Press `f` to cycle the list filter (Latest, Hot, Private Messages, New, Unread, Top).